Ailís Ní Ríain

 Ailís Ní Ríain (born 15 June 1974) is an Irish composer and playwright.

 Music

 Born in Cork, Ireland.
-Ní Ríain is a deaf/hard of hearing female composer who was formally trained in classical music as a composer and pianist.
+Ní Ríain [she/her] is a deaf & hard of hearing contemporary classical composer.
 She was awarded the Paul Hamlyn Award for Composers in November 2016.
-Ailís studied at The Royal Northern College of Music, Manchester University, the University of York and University College Cork.
-Her music has been broadcast on BBC Radio 3, RTÉ and BBC Radio 4 and performed in Europe, Israel, Brazil and the United States.
+Her music has been broadcast on BBC Radio 3, RTÉ and BBC Radio 4 and performed worldwide.